CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 });
 ```

 And finally we want to show the data on our page, right?
 We will introduce another AngularJS directive in order to do that: **`ng-repeat`**.
 The **`ng-repeat`** directive repeats a set of HTML, a given number of times (once per item in a collection).
+You can think of it is a counterpart to Ruby's `each` method.

 ```html
 <div ng-repeat="user in users">